 Program Orientation Details, upon matriculation

-Notification about the orientation schedule at NYU Lutheran Dental Medicine’s extramural training sites will be arranged and communicated by site Associate Program Directors.
+Notification about the orientation schedule at NYU Langone Dental Medicine-Advanced Education in Pediatric Dentistry’s extramural training sites will be arranged and communicated by site Associate Program Directors.

 Dental Residency State Licensure Requirements